threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`set_joint_force`**

-Set the force of a joint.
+Set the force of a joint of a Sticky Mitten Avatar.

 ```python